GBertolazzi/SpaceR/README.md

 ![](figure-markdown_github/segregation-1.png)

-In the *marker* vector given as fuction input, AID is the baseline population from which the nearest neighbor distances are calculated.
-In this example, for each AID cell we search the nearest CD3 cell and calculate the distance.
+In the *marker* vector given as function input, AID is the baseline population from which the nearest neighbour distances are calculated.
+In this example, for each AID cell, we search the nearest CD3 cell and calculate the distance.

 ``` r